lhh421/lessonslearned/Sourcing-software-developers-for-hire.md

   *Follow this simple advice and you'll certainly find the perfect developer in no time!*

  ![alt text](http://cdn.business2community.com/wp-content/uploads/2014/09/hire-the-right-marketing-agency-600x384.jpg "You'll find the best software developer EVER!")

+ **Once you source skilled developers, here are a few tips for encouraging them to sign with your company:**

+- Show how you can add value to their career and development
+- Offer the ability to grow with the team (if they are interested)
+- Make sure you know your market and industry
+- Be credible
+- Show that you are reasonable
+  - Avoid the word "just" (e.g. "we just need...")

+  *Follow these simple tips and you'll be sure to attract quality talent to your team*